ihouwat/pygame-learning/003_car-game/README.md

 ### Setting up a game

-Imports the pygame library and all the functaionlity defined in the pygame.locals module.
+Imports the pygame library and all the functionality defined in the pygame.locals module.

 ```
 import pygame
 from pygame.locals import *
 ```

 **The init() function in pygame initializes the pygame engine**.
 This line must be included before you begin writing any pygame code.

 ```python
 pygame.init()
 ```